tdresser/teamail/README.md

 source deps/emsdk/emsdk_env.sh

-# Notes
+# TODO

 There's a static assert in emscripten which I've just removed, which is gross.

-TODO
+Figure out a better way to manage clangd than "--compile-commands-dir=cpp/out_test"